StarRocks/starrocks/docs/en/table_design/table_types/primary_key_table.md

 <TabItem value="example2" label="Fully in-memory primary key index">

 When `enable_persistent_index` is set to `false`, the primary key indexes are not persisted to the disk,  that is, the primary key indexes are fully stored in memory.
 During loading, the primary key indexes of tablets related to the data loaded will be loaded into memory, which may result in higher memory consumption.
-(If a tablet has not had data loaded for a long time, its primary key index will be released from memory).
+(If a tablet has not had data loaded for a long time, its primary key index will be released from memory.)

-When using the fully in-memory primary key indexes, it is recommended to follow the following guidelines when designing the Primary Key to control memory usage of the primary key indexes:
+When using the fully in-memory primary key indexes, you are advised to follow the following guidelines when designing the Primary Key to control memory usage of the primary key indexes:

 - The number and total length of Primary Key columns must be properly designed.
-We recommend that you identify columns whose data types occupy less memory and define those columns as the Primary Key, such as INT and BIGINT, not VARCHAR.
+We recommend that you identify columns whose data types occupy less memory and define those columns as the primary key, such as INT and BIGINT, not VARCHAR.
-- Before you create the table, we recommend that you estimate the memory occupied by the primary key indexes based on the data types of the Primary Key columns and the number of rows in the table.
+- Before you create the table, we recommend that you estimate the memory occupied by the primary key indexes based on the data types of the primary key columns and the number of rows in the table.
 This way, you can prevent running out of memory.
 The following example explains how to calculate the memory occupied by the primary key indexes:
-  - Suppose that the `dt` column, which is of the DATE data type that occupies 4 bytes, and the `id` column, which is of the BIGINT data type that occupies 8 bytes, are defined as the Primary Key.
+  - Suppose that the `dt` column, which is of the DATE data type and occupies 4 bytes, and the `id` column, which is of the BIGINT data type and occupies 8 bytes, are defined as the Primary Key.
 In this case, the Primary Key is 12 bytes in length.
   - Suppose that the table contains 10,000,000 rows of hot data and is stored in three replicas.
   - Given the preceding information, the memory occupied by the primary key indexes is 945 MB based on the following formula: `(12 + 9) x 10,000,000 x 3 x 1.5 = 945 (MB)`